nikitavoloboev/privacy-respecting/readme.md

 <h1 align="center"> Contribute 💛</h1>

 If you wish to improve this list, please do.
-You can [fork](https://github.com/nikitavoloboev/privacy-respecting#fork-destination-box) and add the changes you wish to see.
+You can fork this repo and add the changes you wish to see.

 <h1 align="center"> Thanks 🍀</h1>